giznaj/FleetCar/README.md

 3. Run

 ### How to use
-This car was designed to drive on a track that has walls at least 1 foot tall.
-The car can drive on a figure 8 track if the intersection implements a bridge
+1. Turn car on (2 power supplies)
+2. Enjoy!

 ### Notes
+- This car was designed to drive on a track that has walls at least 1 foot tall.
+- The car can drive on a figure 8 track if the intersection implements a bridge

+### Very Important
 * Work in Progress
 * WIP
 * Use at OWN risk right now